For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Tacview has been tested and validated with the following editions of Flight Simulator:

-To use Tacview with the above simulators, first, make sure you have downloaded and installed the latest versionarrow-up-right of Tacview.
+To use Tacview with the above simulators, first, make sure you have downloaded and installed the latest version of Tacview.
 This will install MSFS2ACMI.exe and FSX2ACMI.exe on your computer.

 • Use MSFS2ACMI.exe for Microsoft Flight Simulator 2020 and 2024, and FSX2ACMI.exe for all other versions, including Microsoft Flight Simulator X and Lockheed Martin Prepar3D.